AviralSingh111/QuadAssignment/README.md

 How to open in Local Device:

 1. Download the Code in Desktop/PC
+2. npm install in the terminal for node modules folder
-2. Install the dependency
+3. Install the dependency
-3. npm start in the terminal so a Local Host 3000 is opened.
+4. npm start in the terminal so a Local Host 3000 is opened.